Nexus Metabolic Health Protocol

 Diet and lifestyle modifaction is the foundation of most medical guideline’s first-line intervention and should be a foundation of disease prevention and modification.

-The aim of the Nexus Metabolic Health Protocol is to reduce the insulin levels in the blood, reduce visceral fat mass, and reduce uric acid production in the body.
+Inside the body, the goal of the Nexus Metabolic Health Protocol is to reduce the insulin levels in the blood, reduce visceral fat mass, and reduce uric acid production in the body.
 Insulin plays a vital role in affecting metabolic disease and weight gain.
 Uric acid is an important biomarker for metabolic dysregulation.
 Visceral fat is the hallmark for metabolic disease.

 • Focus on protein first in your diet.